 Patients with cervicogenic headaches may also:

-- Experience pain in the same arm and/or shoulder where their headache occurs (but pain sometime occurs in both arms/shoulders).
+- Experience pain in the same arm and/or shoulder where their headache occurs (but pain sometimes occurs in both arms/shoulders).

 - Exhibit a limited range of motion in the neck.